-The dog looks up at the commotion and seems to be the only one enjoying it, oblivious to the fact that he’s the culprit.
+The dog looks up at the commotion and seems to be the only one enjoying it, oblivious that he’s the culprit.

 Congratulations!
 Like countless other dog owners, you’ve just been a victim of the infamous silent but deadly canine flatulence.
 The “silent” part is a fact of anatomy.
-Because the usual position of a dog’s rectum is horizontal, their sphincter doesn’t have to be quite as tight as a human’s; our rectums are generally pointing straight down, so we need the extra security.
+Because the usual position of a dog’s rectum is horizontal, their sphincter doesn’t have to be quite as tight as a human’s; our rectums generally point straight down, so we need extra security.

-A looser opening means less resistance, so most dogs are able to pass gas while making little if any sound.
+A looser opening means less resistance, so most dogs can pass gas while making little if any, sound.
 So, unlike a human doing the same, dogs rarely give an audible warning of the coming storm.

 One French inventor, Christian Poincheval, is now selling a powder that he claims will make pet flatulence smell like flowers, inspired by his earlier creation of pills that will do the same thing for humans in the scents of ginger, chocolate, or roses.
 So it is possible to turn your dog into a walking air freshener, but what if you want to reduce the frequency and eliminate the odor almost entirely?

-Like humans and the infamous beans, some foods are more likely to make a dog flatulent than others.
-Things to avoid are beans, cauliflower, cabbage, and soybeans.
+Like humans and the infamous beans.
+Some foods are likelier to make a dog flatulent than others.
+Things to avoid are beans, cauliflower, cabbage, brussel sprouts, meat, and soybeans.

-Eating low quality food that is full of soy or corn fillers can also cause problems; unlike humans, dogs are not fully adapted to digest vegetable fiber.
+Eating low-quality food full of soy or corn fillers can also cause problems; unlike humans, dogs are not fully adapted to digest vegetable fiber.

 Finally, if your dog is lactose intolerant and eats dairy products, this can increase the frequency and foulness of flatulence.

 Top Ten Foods That Give Dog Gas